 Make sure you show up about 15 minutes before departure!
 Don’t set the tone for the rest of your trip by being late for the first day.
 You just wouldn’t want to be that guy.

 activities along the way

 More than that, there’s plenty of activities to do when you reach your destination for the day.
-We’re talking about all those bucket list activities such as, skydiving, staying in a marae, kayaking, bungy jumping, Hobbiton, white water rafting, dolphin swimming, etc. Your bus driver will be able to book you into your activity of choice usually at a discounted price.
+We’re talking about all those bucket list activities such as, skydiving, staying in a marae, kayaking, bungy jumping, Hobbiton, white water rafting, dolphin swimming, etc. Your bus driver will be able to book you into your activity of choice.
 This is organised by passing a clipboard around the bus and you just simply sign up.
 You will pay for the activity once you get to it.

 Booking your hostel